Frappe

 14. Indemnification

-14.1 Customer Indemnification.
+14.1 Customer Indemnification

-Customer shall indemnify, defend, and hold harmless Frappe and its directors, officers, employees, agents, and affiliates from and against any claims, damages, losses, liabilities, costs, or expenses (including reasonable attorneys’ fees) arising from or relating to:
+Customer shall indemnify, defend, and hold harmless Frappe and its directors, officers, employees, agents, and Affiliates from and against any claims, damages, losses, liabilities, costs, or expenses (including reasonable attorneys’ fees) arising from or relating to: (i) unauthorized access using Customer’s login credentials; (ii) breach of this Agreement; (iii) Customer’s violation of applicable laws in connection with the Services; (iv) use of the Services beyond the permitted scope; or (v) gross negligence or willful misconduct by Customer, its Affiliates, Users, employees, contractors, or authorized agents.

 The Customer shall have no indemnification obligation for claims arising solely from Frappe’s gross negligence or willful misconduct.

-14.2 Exclusive Remedy.
+14.2 Exclusive Remedy

 15. General Provisions

-15.1 Entire Agreement.
+15.1 Entire Agreement

-This Agreement alongwith the applicable annexures shall constitute the entire agreement between Frappe and Customer regarding the subject matter and supersedes all prior agreements, written or oral.
+This Agreement along with the applicable annexures shall constitute the entire agreement between Frappe and Customer regarding the subject matter and supersedes all prior agreements, written or oral.

-15.2 Third-Party Websites and Services.
+15.2 Third-Party Websites and Services

-The Services may contain links to third-party websites, apps, or services such as Frappe Cloud marketplace apps hosted here https://cloud.frappe.io/marketplace/search.
+The Services may contain links to third-party websites, apps, or services such as Frappe Cloud marketplace apps hosted here https://frappe.io/cloud/marketplace/search.
 Frappe does not endorse or control such third parties and is not responsible for their content, accuracy, or reliability.
 Use of any third-party service is at the Customer’s sole risk.

-15.3 Severability.
+15.3 Severability

 If any provision of this Agreement is deemed invalid or unenforceable, the remaining provisions shall remain in full force.
 The parties agree to amend the invalid provision to achieve the original intent to the extent possible.

-15.4 Force Majeure.
+15.4 Force Majeure

 Neither party shall be liable for delays or failures caused by events beyond its reasonable control, including natural disasters, acts of government, war, epidemics, strikes, outages, hardware failures, hacking, or other similar causes.

-15.5 Assignment.
+15.5 Assignment

 Neither party may assign this Agreement without the other’s prior written consent, except to an Affiliate or in connection with a merger, acquisition, or sale of assets.
 If assigned to a competitor, the non-assigning party may terminate with notice and receive a pro-rata refund of prepaid fees.

-15.6 Waiver.
+15.6 Waiver

 No delay or failure to exercise any right under this Agreement constitutes a waiver of that right.

-15.7 Relationship of Parties.
+15.7 Relationship of Parties

 Nothing in this Agreement creates a partnership, joint venture, agency, fiduciary, or employment relationship.
 Each party is responsible for its own employees and employment-related obligations.

-15.8 Arbitration, Governing Law, and Jurisdiction.
+15.8 Arbitration, Governing Law, and Jurisdiction

 Disputes shall first be resolved amicably.
 If unresolved, they shall be settled under the Arbitration and Conciliation Act, 1996, by a sole arbitrator appointed by mutual consent.
 Arbitration shall take place in Mumbai, India, in English, with costs borne equally.
 This Agreement is governed by the laws of India, and the parties submit to the jurisdiction of courts in Mumbai.

-15.9 Interpretation.
+15.9 Interpretation

 Singular includes plural, gender references include all genders, “or” includes “and/or,” and “including” means “without limitation.”
 Headings are for convenience only and do not affect interpretation.
 References to statutes include amendments or replacements, and references to agreements include modifications not prohibited under this Agreement.